luma/jquery-slider/README.md

 Default: 1

 The value will be constrained to even multiples of step.
 So if step is 2, then value can be 50 or 52, but not 51.
-Inbetween values will be rounded up to the nearest event multiple.
+Inbetween values will be rounded down to the nearest event multiple.

 ## Changelog